Synod of Ráth Breasail

-The Synod of Ráth Breasail (also known as Rathbreasail) (Irish: Sionad Ráth Bhreasail) was an Irish Catholic church council which took place in Ireland in 1111.
+The Synod of Ráth Breasail (or Rathbreasail; Sionad Ráth Bhreasail) was a synod of the Catholic Church in Ireland that took place in Ireland in 1111.
 It marked the transition of the Irish church from a monastic to a diocesan and parish-based church.
-Many Irish present-day dioceses trace their boundaries to decisions made at the synod.
+Many present-day Irish dioceses trace their boundaries to decisions made at the synod.

 Background

 Viking raids on Ireland began around the start of the 9th century, and had a devastating effect on the Irish church.
 These disruptions, along with secular impositions by the invaders, produced a decline in Christian religious observance and the moral standards established by Saint Patrick and other early missionaries.
-Apathy towards these Christian virtues increased, causing many parts of Ireland to return to paganism by the 11th century, weakening Christianity's grasp on the populace.
+Apathy towards these Christian teachings increased, causing many parts of Ireland to return to paganism by the 11th century, weakening Christianity's grasp on the populace.

-Gradually, as the onslaughts of the Danes became less frequent, there was a revival of religious education which prepared the way for the religious reforms of the 12th century.
+Gradually, as the onslaughts of the Danes became less frequent, there was a revival of religious education, which prepared the way for the religious reforms of the 12th century.

 History

 It was the second of four great reforming Irish synods; the other three were at Cashel (1101 and 1172), and Kells-Mellifont (1152).
-Rathbreasail is near Mountrath, County Laois, a suitably central place for such an important meeting, however, the location of the synod is not certain and sites in counties Armagh, Laois, Tipperary and Cork have been suggested as possible locations. Ó Murchada (1999) argues in favour of a location near the townland of Clonbrassil about 4 miles southwest of Templemore, Co.
+Rathbreasail is near Mountrath, County Laois, a suitably central place for such an important meeting, however, the location of the synod is not certain, and sites in counties Armagh, Laois, Tipperary and Cork have been suggested as possible locations. Ó Murchada (1999) argues in favour of a location near the townland of Clonbrassil about 4 miles southwest of Templemore, Co.
 Tipperary in the present-day parish of Drom & Inch.

 It was convened by the papal legate, Gille, Bishop of Limerick.
 Gille is not mentioned in the Irish Annals, possibly because Limerick was then a Hiberno-Norse city.
 Its purpose was the Romanising of the Irish Church, and, in particular, the establishment of diocesan episcopacy.

 The synod was attended by no fewer than fifty bishops, three hundred priests and three thousand laymen, including King Murtough O'Brien.
 There were no representatives of the provinces of Connaught and Leinster, in which the Reform movement had not yet established itself.
 The synod's deliberations were prompted by the Gregorian Reform and guided by the relatively new powers of the Papacy as defined in Dictatus papae (1075–87) and Libertas ecclesiae (1079).

 The Council established two provinces: Armagh and Cashel.
 Each province consisted of twelve territorial dioceses.
 The boundaries of the dioceses were only vaguely defined, however.
 The synod also made the See of Waterford a suffragan of the Archbishop of Cashel having previously been a Danish city subject to Canterbury.